Did you know that a swimming pool pump…

 A consideration when looking at dual speed pumps is that in most cases you will need to purchase a separate dual speed timer.
 The price of this timer ranges between $140-$200 based on your current set up.
-If your pump is turned on and off by a standard yellow dial timer then you would go the $140 route which is a second timer which controls the switching between high and low speeds where your original timer would be for turning power on and off to the pump.
+If your pump is turned on and off by a standard yellow dial timer then you would go the $140 route which is a second timer which controls the switching between high and low speeds where your original timer would be for turning the power on and off to the pump.
 If you don’t have a timer for your pool or your project is the construction of a new pool then you would need a two clock timer which is the $200 timer.
-In most cases for pools with automated control systems an additional timer is not needed.
+In most cases, for pools with automated control systems, an additional timer is not needed.
 There are a few systems like the Jandy Aqualink which require a special dual speed relay.

 Motor replacement or pump replacement

 Often there is no need to replace your entire pump and you can save a considerable amount of money by just upgrading your motor to a variable or dual speed motor.
 So should you replace your entire pump or just your motor?
 A few questions to ask are:

 - How old is your pump?